Do I qualify for an educator license in Nevada?

 What agencies can submit my fingerprints via Livescan?

 The Department of Education currently works with a group of approved Livescan vendors, which are listed on the authorization form you will be given to take to the fingerprinting agency.
 Only approved locations may be used for electronic fingerprint submission.
 Approved vendors are located in Las Vegas, Carson City, Reno, and Elko.
 Applicants who do not live near an approved Livescan location will have to turn in a fingerprint card in lieu of submitting prints electronically.

-Law enforcement agencies cannot submit fingerprints via Livescan for the Department of Education, although they can still take an applicant’s fingerprint and provide him or her with a fingerprint card to turn in.
+Most Law enforcement agencies do not submit fingerprints via Livescan for the Department of Education, although they can still take an applicant’s fingerprint and provide him or her with a fingerprint card to turn in.

 Livescan submissions from out-of-state vendors will not be accepted by the Department of Public Safety for background processing.
 Anyone who resides out of state and wants to apply for or renew a Nevada educator license, must submit a fingerprint card with his or her application.